 The latest B Corp research

-Majority of UK public believe businesses should have responsibility for planet and people as well as profit
+The majority of the UK public believe businesses should have responsibility for planet and people as well as profit.

 Seventy-two percent of the UK population believe that businesses should have a legal responsibility to the planet and people alongside maximising profits, according to a recent national poll commissioned by B Lab UK, the non-profit behind the B Corporation movement in the UK and ReGenerate, an organisation promoting purpose-driven business.